-Where this role is root, the value of the anyByContingency Execution Counter shall be returned: where this role is transitionalCoS, the value of the transCoSByTransCos Execution Counter shall be returned.
+Where this role is root, the value of the anyByContingency Execution Counter shall be returned.

+Where this role is transitionalCoS, the value of the transCoSByTransCos Execution Counter shall be returned.

+Where this role is supplier, the value of the supplierBySupplier Execution Counter shall be returned.